 Really?
 That has to be a typo or a misquote or something.
 No, it’s right there; I just read it in my Bible.

-The way I understand it, we all stand condemned because of original sin.
-If I were to somehow get it together and manage to obey God’s commands across the board, I would still be unacceptable without Jesus because of the stain of Adam.
-Maybe God has bound us over to disobedience because if He didn’t, we might well do a fair job of cleaning up our own lives.
+So we don’t have a choice but to sin, but our sin is the reason we are condemned.
+And even if I were to somehow get it together and manage to obey God’s commands across the board, I would still be unacceptable without Jesus because of the stain of Adam.

+Perhaps God has bound us over to disobedience because if He didn’t, we might well do a fair job of cleaning up our own lives.
 But isn’t that the idea?
 Aren’t we supposed to be obeying God’s commands?
 Yes, but the essential problem remains: separation from God because of original sin.
-It’s eternity we really need to worry about.
-Nevertheless, how does God’s binding us over to disobedience help us?
+But how does God’s binding us over to disobedience help us?
 “For the creation was subjected to frustration, not by its own choice, but by the will of the one who subjected it, in hope that the creation itself will be liberated from its bondage to decay and brought into the glorious freedom of the children of God” (Romans 8:20-21).

 Most people believe that they suffer more than others.
 Some people really do encounter unimaginable tragedy.
 So what if I got hit harder than the next guy?
 Is that a reason to grieve, or should I rejoice?
 I have to say the latter, because life’s prodigious thrashings got me to the point where I gave up on the idea of running my own life.
 My perspective is one of profound gratitude.
 If I had been able to flourish in this world without God (as many people do), my moment of truth would have occurred at the worst possible time: when I was standing before my Maker at the Judgment.
 For some inscrutable reason, I was given truth at a time when I could make the best use of it.
 Such is the mystery of election.